Faster and smarter in the app... Open app

 Chicago sure knows how to do summer.
 Come July the Windy City is alive with lakeside dining, rooftop bars, baseball, beaches, live music and festivals.
 But summer peaks when Lollapalooza arrives.
 Nestled between the Chicago skyline and Lake Michigan, Grant Park provides the perfect playground for festival goers to party through the day then keep it going in the city's lively clubs by night.
 If that doesn't sound too exhausting, anyway.

 Lollapalooza's young crowd brings all the energy you'd expect from a festival, and the headliners never disappoint.
-Megan Thee Stallion, SZA and Blink-182 are among the acts pumping up the crowd in 2024.
+Tyler, the Creator, Olivia Rodrigo and Sabrina Carpenter are among the acts pumping up the crowd in 2025.

 Our guide to the USA